stevedonovan/gentle-intro/part2.md

 ## Enums in their Full Glory

-Rust enums in their full form are like C unions on steriods, like a Ferrari compared to a Fiat Uno.
+Rust enums in their full form are like C unions on steroids, like a Ferrari compared to a Fiat Uno.
 Consider the problem of storing different values in a type-safe way (often called 'Variants', somewhat confusingly.)